-- 2. Policies - 1.
-Development shall be encouraged to take place by plan of subdivision; however, severances may be permitted. - 2.
-Notwithstanding the generality of Section 6.2.8.2.1, severances shall not be granted where they would prohibit or restrict access to interior lands which are designated Hamlet. - 3.
-Multiple residential uses shall be located: - where they have direct access to a County Road, subject to the access regulations referred to in Section 7.2; - where they have direct access to a Village road which is a principal access route into the Hamlet from adjacent rural designated lands; or, - on any other lot which has been identified for that purpose in a plan of subdivision. - 4.
-Multiple residential uses shall be subject to Site Plan Control (see Section 9.4) and shall be zoned in a separate zoning category in the implementing Zoning By-law except as permitted in a mixed-use building. - 5.
+- 1. Development shall be encouraged to take place by plan of subdivision; however, severances may be permitted. - 2.
+Notwithstanding the generality of Section 4.3.2.2.2.1, severances shall not be granted where they would prohibit or restrict access to interior lands which are designated Hamlet. - 3.
+Multiple residential uses shall be located: - where they have direct access to a County Road, subject to the access regulations referred to in Section 5.2.3; - where they have direct access to a Village road which is a principal access route into the Hamlet from adjacent rural areas; or, - on any other lot which has been identified for that purpose in a plan of subdivision. - 4.
+Multiple residential uses shall be subject to Site Plan Control (see Section 7.3) and shall be zoned in a separate zoning category in the implementing Zoning By-law except as permitted in a mixed-use building. - 5.
 The implementing Zoning By-law shall contain provisions to regulate parking, landscaping, buffering, setbacks, etc., in order to minimize potential land use conflicts between single detached dwellings and multiple residential dwellings.